 Add Buffers – This will add a number of blank background frames between each sequence.

 Divide – This will divide the frames by the amount in the box below.
 Useful if your targets are too close together like slow flying birds.

 Trails – This will add trails to your targets like so:-

-You can select the color of the background, target and trails by pressing the buttons below.
+You can select the color of the background, target and trail start and end by pressing the buttons below.
 You can also select the number of fading targets in the trail.

 Stack – This will stack all your targets into a collage like so :-

 The generated frames will start with a blank frame and subsequent frames will have growing numbers of targets.
 Each target sequence will be a different color if you check the random box.
 Otherwise all targets will be the target color.

 Cancel – Stops the current operation.